ngs-docs/angus/feel-free-to-reach-out.md

 ---

 ### [Sichong Peng](http://sichong.site/)
 - My study focuses on completing functional annotation of the horse genome.
-I have a strong interest of applying genomics tools to non-model organisms to improve health care of companion and agricultral animals.
+I have a strong interest of applying genomics tools to non-model organisms to improve health care of companion and agricultural animals.
   - contact: scpeng@ucdavis.edu

 ---